ddVital/ddvital/README.md

   </div>
 </div>

 I'm a software developer, B.Sc. in Computer Science, and UI/UX designer.
-Want to know more about me? try taking a look at my [portfolio](https://ddvital.github.io/portfolio/)
+Want to know more about me?
+Try taking a look at my [Portfolio](https://ddvital.github.io/portfolio/).

 **main skills:**